brettz9/update-packages/README.md

 ## To-dos

-1. Move `token` to separate file so can share configs without concern
 1. Have `npm-check-updates` take into account `ncurc` files!
 1. Make **final report of tasks completed** (at end), sorted by stage of final failure (if any); optionally save to status file including